gammaswap/lrt-integration-docs/README.md

 ## 2. Borrowing liquidity

 Borrowing liquidity from the above mentioned AMM in order to turn impermanent loss into impermanent gain.
-Users would earn points on wstETH held as collateral against the AMM liquidity loan.
+Users would earn points on the LRT token held as collateral against the AMM liquidity loan.

 Example: